stacks-network/docs/_develop/overview_auth.md

    ![](images/signwithblockstack.png)

 Assume a user, Alice, clicks the **Sign in with Blockstack** button on an app.
 She is redirected to her copy of the Blockstack Browser.
-If the user has signed into the DApp previously.
-The actual Blockstack sign-in dialog depends on whether the user already has an existing session in the Blockstack Browser.
+The Blockstack sign-in dialog a user sees depends on whether the user already has an existing Blockstack Browser session for their current device.

 <img src="images/kingdom_notin.png" alt="">

+Signing in with an identity is the means by which the user grants the DApp access.
+Access depends on the scope requested by the DApp.
+The default `store_write` scope allows the DApp to read the user profile and read/write user data for the DApp.
+Data is encrypted at a unique URL on a Gaia storage hub.

-Alice can choose to authenticate as one of her Blockstack IDs by selecting the ID and clicking the **Approve** button.
-The Blockstack Browser shows Alice an approval dialog with information about your app including:
+Alice can choose to authenticate and sign into the DApp with one of her Blockstack IDs by selecting the ID.
+The Blockstack Browser shows Alice an approval dialog with information about the access the DApp requests:

 * The origin your app was served from
 * Your app's name
 * Your app's logo
 * The types of permissions and data your app is requesting

-Signing in with an identity is the means by which the user grants the DApp access.
-Access depends on the scope requested by the DApp.
-The default `store_write` scope allows the DApp to read the user profile and read/write user data for the DApp.
-Data is encrypted at a unique URL on a Gaia storage hub.

-When she clicks approve, Alice is redirected back to the DApp where she is logged in.
+When she chooses an ID (or creates a new one), Alice is redirected back to the DApp where she is logged in.

 ## DApp authentication flow